-The social organization and settlement pattern in the study area is predominantly arranged around the available agricultural land and water resources in the area.
+The social organization and settlement pattern in the study area is predominantly arranged around available agricultural land and water resources in the area.
 Land based livelihood being the key feature of the community, proximity and availability of water is often linked to the economic status of the family/ household.
-Also typically, in a village, water for drinking and other purposes defines the household hygiene/ sanitation and ultimately the standard of living of the community.
+Also typically in a village, water for drinking and other purposes defines the household hygiene/ sanitation and ultimately the standard of living of the community.
 For drinking purpose, availability of water is mostly in the form of:

-- Ground water, sourced through hand pump and dug wells that serve mostly to the needs of household drinking water consumption; however, mostly no filtration facility is available for drinking water; - Piped water supply is not available in any of the study area villages.
+- Ground water sourced through hand pump and well serve mostly to the needs of household drinking water consumption however no filtration facility is available for drinking water; - Supply of water is not available in study area villages;